 For most visitors, this really is as close as you’ll get to seeing Tassie devils in the wild.
 You will see lots, all scrapping around for their share of a staked out wallaby carcass, using their rumps to push each other out of the way and yarring fearsomely.
 It’s a fascinating evening.

 Natureworld is about 5 km north of Bicheno and is a great place for a close up look at most Tasmanian animals and many of our birds.
 Don’t miss Devil World interpretation centre.
 They’re open from 9.00 am till 5.00 pm every day except Christmas Day.

 Situated in Harveys Farm Rd on the southern outskirts of Bicheno, this tiny vineyard produces excellent wine from Pinot Noir grapes.

 If you’d like to catch a few flathead then Sea-All Fishing and Marine Tours are for you.
 Operating from the Gulch at Bicheno, they do charters for from 2 to 4 people, catering for novices and experienced fishers.
 What’s included?

-Passionate cyclist Sally Fletcher offers a choice of 7 cycle tours, mostly on private land, featuring visits to local vineyards and an oyster farm.
-She will ride with you or alternatively you may simply hire a bike and safety gear.
+Passionate cyclist Sally Fletcher offers a choice of cycle tours, mostly on private land, featuring visits to local vineyards and an oyster farm.
+She will ride with you or alternatively you may simply hire a bike and safety gear for a DIY ride.